ErezYosef/erezyosef.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

-Electrical Engineering PhD student under the supervision of Prof. <a href='https://www.giryes.sites.tau.ac.il/'>Raja Giryes</a> at <a href='https://english.tau.ac.il/'>Tel-Aviv University</a>.
+PhD student in Electrical Engineering at <a href='https://english.tau.ac.il/'>Tel-Aviv University</a>, supervised by Prof. <a href='https://www.giryes.sites.tau.ac.il/'>Raja Giryes</a>.

-I research computer vision algorithms with the camera design and imaging process.
+I develop AI and computer vision algorithms that integrate camera design with advanced imaging processes, pushing the boundaries of computational photography.

-You can see my [publications](/publications/).
+Check out my [publications](/publications/) and <a href='https://scholar.google.com/citations?user=NOIkjY8AAAAJ&hl'>Google Scholar</a> for detailed insights into my research.

 <!--
 and the [conferences](/erezyosef/publications/) I attended.